frack113/sigma_redcanaryco/md/tests/8206dd0c-faf6-4d74-ba13-7fbe13dce6ac.md

 [back](../index.md)

-Cover by sigma :x:
+Find sigma rule :x:

 # Attack: Screen Capture

 Adversaries may attempt to take screen captures of the desktop to gather information over the course of an operation.
 Screen capturing functionality may be included as a feature of a remote access tool used in post-compromise operations.
 Taking a screenshot is also typically possible through native utilities or API calls, such as <code>CopyFromScreen</code>, <code>xwd</code>, or <code>screencapture</code>.(Citation: CopyFromScreen .NET)(Citation: Antiquated Mac Malware)

 # MITRE
 ## Tactic
   - collection

 ## technique
   - T1113

 # Test : X Windows Capture

-OS: ['linux']
+## OS
+  - linux

-Description:
+## Description:
 Use xwd command to collect a full desktop screenshot and review file with xwud

-# Sigma
+# Sigma Rule

- So many other things to do...